ixartz/awesome-saas-boilerplates/README.md

 *Did I miss something?
 Do you have a boilerplate to share?
 Drop me a message at msc.smirnov.am@gmail.com or create a PR*

+> Do you need help with deploying your SaaS on AWS, creating email collector to capture leads, integrate payment providers, custom development?
+Contact me at https://smirnov-am.github.io/

 ## Ruby on Rails

 - Bullet Train https://bullettrain.co